csimo005/Dataset-of-Gazebo-Worlds-Models-and-Maps/README.md

 ### To Do
  - [ ] Hospital: Move photos into corresponding model directories
- - [ ] Small House: Move photos into corresponding model directories
+ - [x] Small House: Move photos into corresponding model directories
+ - [x] Small House: Update file paths to allow for running world from other directories
  - [ ] Office: Some tables are not rendering in the office environment, shows floating computers
  - [ ] Office: Move media into corresponding models folders
+ - [ ] Office: Update file paths to allow for running world from other directories
  - [ ] Factory: Gazebo complains about repeated names inside factory.world
+ - [ ] Factory: Update file paths to allow for running world from other directories
- - [ ] Combine all models folders into one large folder
+ - [ ] Combine: all models folders into one large folder